BanStereoSet: A Dataset to Measure Stereotypical Social Biases in LLMs for Bangla: Limitations

 \section{Limitations}

+\paragraph{Limitations of Non-Native Generated Text. } The BanStereoSet dataset addresses significant gaps in bias evaluation for the Bangla language but presents several limitations that require consideration.
+First, the reliance on non-native-speaker-generated text introduces potential discrepancies with real-world language usage.
+Despite efforts to mitigate this through human post-editing, the text may still lack the nuances and authenticity of native-speaker-generated data.

+\paragraph{Dependence on English-Based Datasets. }Most of our work is based on previously created English datasets, which may not fully reflect contemporary language usage or the diverse contexts in which Bangla is employed on the internet but it allows direct comparison of LLM behaviors across languages.

-The BanStereoSet dataset addresses significant gaps in bias evaluation for the Bangla language but presents several limitations that require consideration.
-Firstly, the dataset may not adequately represent regional variations in stereotypes throughout Bangladesh, as biases can vary markedly between different areas.
-Moreover, the dataset's focus on binary gender (man and woman) representation restricts its ability to address biases concerning non-binary or gender-nonconforming identities.
-Challenges in translating stereotypes from English to Bangla may also lead to inaccuracies or cultural mismatches, although we try to address these translation issues in our annotation process, this is a good thing to keep in mind.
-Additionally, the relatively small size of certain categories, such as region bias, might limit the comprehensiveness of the bias evaluation.
+\paragraph{Gender Representation Limitations. }Moreover, the dataset's focus on binary gender (man and woman) representation restricts its ability to address biases concerning non-binary or gender-nonconforming identities.

+\paragraph{Translating Stereotypes. } Challenges in translating stereotypes from English to Bangla may also lead to inaccuracies or cultural mismatches, although we try to address these translation issues in our annotation process, this is a good thing to keep in mind.

+\paragraph{Category Imbalance and Bias Coverage. } Additionally, the relatively small size of certain categories, such as region bias, might limit the comprehensiveness of the bias evaluation.
 Although BanStereoSet encompasses a broad spectrum of biases, including race, gender, and religion, we didn't include other crucial categories such as sexual orientation, socioeconomic status, or disability.
 Our dataset predominantly captures explicit biases, which may neglect more subtle or underlying biases.
-Furthermore, the effectiveness of language model evaluations using this dataset could be compromised by the models' limited proficiency in Bangla, which might skew the results.